-Since her daughter Belinda was murdered in June, 1999, Shirley Macey says the Ballarat community has treated differently.
 “Coles was open 24 hours a day.
 That’s when I had to shop because I couldn’t stand people hiding from me,” Macey said.

 Macey’s 36-year-old daughter, Belinda Williams, disappeared on the night of June 25.
 She was murdered by a killer still at large.

 There were no signs of a break-in.
 Police believe she could have known the person who strangled her, while her six-year-old daughter slept in the Elizabeth Street house in Buninyong.

 Belinda Williams is most likely one of the 56 percent of Victorian homicide victims who personally know their killer, according to the Australian Bureau of Statistics.

 Williams had entertained two mothers from her daughter’s primary school at her home surrounded by bushland on the night she disappeared.
 Williams tucked her daughter into bed after she had been spooked in the dark.
 She read her to sleep with fairytales.

 That was the last time she was seen by anyone in her family and it was the moment that turned their world eternally upside down.

 Belinda Williams is one of many Victorian victims of homicide, with 21 women falling victim to suspected homicides last year alone, according to The Coroners’ Court of Victoria.